Lifting Ourselves by our Own Bootstraps: Reading and Writing as Tools for Professional Development

 Read!
 But, What?

 That will bring us to the question what to read.
-You can read anything to begin with.
+You can read anything, to begin with.
 By anything, I mean fiction or non-fiction.
-If you are not used to reading, my suggestion is start with the abridged version of children’s classics and stories; they are easy to follow and understand.
-When you become habituated, you will know what your choices are, who your favorite authors are, and you can pick your copy from the shelf as you wish.
+If you are not used to reading, my suggestion is to start with the abridged version of children’s classics and stories; they are easy to follow and understand.
+When you become habituated, you will know what your choices are, who your favourite authors are, and you can pick your copy from the shelf as you wish.